an-interview/web_scraper/README.md

 - Advanced API security is not implemented.
 Basic API KEY authentication is implemented.
 - ROR CORS is allowed for localhost 3001.
 This should be changed as per your react URL.

+## Assumptions
+- CSS Selector for scraping data are stored directly in code for simple project implementation.
+In future for complex proejct we will have to move it to rails models.

 ## Setup
 - Install PostgreSQL database and create two roles for dev, test and production.
 - Set three environement vairables as `WEB_SCRAPER_DB_URL` for production, `TRIP_TEST_DB_URL` for test and `TRIP_DEV_DB_URL` for development environment in the format of `"postgres://username:password@host/database_name"`